IbrahimElshafey/LocalResumableFunction/_Documents/_Todo.md

 ## Core functions
 * New Scan should not delete existing method wait and groups if exist
-* Clear Hangfire jobs table in debug on start
-* Props used in Match and SetData expressions must be public and have getter and setter
 * Write test cases for expressions rewrite because it's critical part
-* Local variables when evaluating expression constants
 * Delay processing wait if the scan is in progress
 * Remove direct use for DbContext
 * Same DLL in two services